 Most people prefer to have an attorney write a demand letter on their behalf.
 An experienced lawyer is best situated to know what details to include and, just as importantly, what to omit.

-- 3. What information should be included in a demand letter?
+- 3. What information should be included?

 You have probably heard the adage that you only get one chance to make a first impression.

 The demand letter is usually the first impression an insurer will get about your case after a Nevada accident or injury.
 A well-written demand letter gets the adjuster’s attention and tells the insurer you are serious about pursuing your right to compensation.

 Taking the time to write a strong demand letter is a good investment.
 It is your best chance of getting compensation in a Nevada injury case without having to go to trial and spend money on attorney’s fees.
 And if you do end up going to trial, a well-written demand letter will protect you against statements that you later have to explain away.1

 Settlement negotiations with the insurance adjuster will revolve around the information set forth in the demand letter.

 The purpose of a demand letter to an insurer in a Nevada injury case, therefore, is to explain to the adjuster:

 - The facts of the accident or incident;